cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 ### Applying StableWebElement

-In order to use StableWebElement we need to add extension method for `ISearchContex` that searches for given element and wraps it into our StableWebElement proxy:
+In order to use StableWebElement we need to add extension method for `ISearchContext` that searches for given element and wraps it into our StableWebElement proxy:

 ```csharp